Skip to main content

 Can I take probiotic supplements during pregnancy?

-The use of probiotics during pregnancy and breastfeeding is generally considered safe.
-However, always consult your healthcare provider before using supplements during pregnancy.
+Using probiotics during pregnancy and while breastfeeding is generally considered safe.
+However, always consult your treating doctor before using supplements during pregnancy.
+Scientific studies are investigating what role certain probiotic strains may play during pregnancy.
+Results vary by study and by strain.

 What is the difference between probiotics and prebiotics?

 Prebiotics are dietary fibres that serve as food for probiotics.
-They help stimulate the growth and activity of healthy bacteria in the gut.
+They help stimulate the growth and activity of beneficial bacteria in the gut.
 Probiotics are the live organisms themselves, while prebiotics create the environment in which they can thrive.
-A healthy combination of both contributes to optimal gut health.
+Pre- and probiotics are often mentioned together in relation to the gut microbiome.

 Important sources of prebiotics include:

 Want to know more?
-Read here the difference between pre- and probiotics.
+Read about the difference between pre- and probiotics here.

 In conclusion

-Probiotics are live bacteria that have a positive effect on health when consumed in sufficient quantities.
-These beneficial bacteria support a healthy gut flora.
-You can find probiotics in fermented foods like yoghurt and sauerkraut.
+Probiotics are live bacteria found in certain foods and supplements.
+These bacteria form part of the gut microbiome.
+You can find probiotics in fermented foods such as yoghurt and sauerkraut.

 Do you have more questions or are you looking for personal advice?
 Contact our health coaches via the online chat, or visit a Vitaminstore shop near you.